sgra64/docker-se2/Ue-SE2 - D_Docker.md

 Create and run an Alpine container executing an interactive shell `/bin/sh` attached to the terminal ( `-it` ).
 It launches the shell that runs commands inside the Alpine container.

+**GitBash:**
+if error: *OCI runtime exec failed: exec failed: unable to start container
+process: exec: ... no such file or directory* occurs, use:
+`//bin//sh` instead of `/bin/sh`.

 ```sh
 > docker run -it alpine:latest /bin/sh
 # ls -la